Menu Close

 Start small – begin with just a few minutes of mindfulness each day and gradually increase the time as you become more comfortable with it.

 Use guided meditations – if you’re new to mindfulness, guided meditations can help you get started.
-Many apps and websites offer free resources such as Headspace.
+Many apps and websites offer free resources, some are linked at the bottom of the page.

 Be patient – mindfulness is a skill that takes time to develop.
 Don’t be discouraged if it feels challenging at first – keep practicing.